webhubworks/craft-backup/README.md

 If you've used `laravel-backup` on a Laravel project, you already know how this one feels.
 See [Compared to spatie/laravel-backup](#compared-to-spatielaravel-backup) for the side-by-side command and feature map.

 No control-panel UI, no licensing fees.
 Schedule it from cron, forget about it.
+(Well, you might want to use the [monitoring feature](https://github.com/webhubworks/craft-backup/blob/main/README.md#monitoring) anyway.)

 ## Requirements